uf-mil/mil/docs/software/alarms.md

 The architecture of ROS alarms distinguishes itself by employing a service-oriented model rather than the usual topic-based approach.
 In ROS, Services act as the conduits for interaction between nodes, functioning in a request-response manner.
 While ROS topics enable asynchronous data exchange, services facilitate nodes in seeking specific actions or information from other nodes, awaiting a subsequent response before proceeding.
 This method of waiting before proceeding is known as a synchronous data exchange.
 This proves especially valuable in tasks that require direct engagement, such as data retrieval or computations.

 ## Alarm System Logic

 The alarm system's functionality is more intricate than that of a typical ROS service, which usually manages operations of base types (ints, strings, etc.).
 In this scenario, the alarm's service server is engineered to manage the tasks of updating, querying, and processing an alarm object.
 ROS alarms encompass two distinct types of clients: the alarm broadcaster and the alarm listener.
 The broadcaster initializes and triggers alarms in response to errors or changes, while the listener monitors the broadcaster's activity and activates designated a callback function when alarms are raised.
 The callback function should handle the error or change appropriately.

-To fully understand the logic behind the alarm system code, refer to this folder: [https://github.com/uf-mil/mil/tree/master/mil_common/ros_alarms](https://github.com/uf-mil/mil/tree/master/mil_common/ros_alarms)

 To successfully leverage alarms, the initialization of both the broadcaster and listener is needed.
 The listener should be configured to execute a predefined callback function, addressing errors or changes detected by the broadcaster.
 Within your codebase, error detection and alarm-raising procedures should be integrated.
 If orchestrated correctly, the callback function will be automatically invoked, underscoring successful error mitigation.

 Note that there are several special properties that can be attached to your alarm.
 Here are a couple of examples:
 * When you raise an alarm you can assign a severity level to the alarm [0, 5].
 * You can attach multiple callback functions to the alarm.
   * **This is where severity comes into play!** By specifying the required severity level that is needed to execute the callback when initializing the function, you can choose which callbacks are executed when the alarm is raised.
   * You can also specify a range of severity levels that the alarm would need to execute a given callback.

 Here is a line-by-line breakdown of an example alarm implementation: